fahadAbulSudo/eCommerce/README.md

 ## Introduction

-This project is a basic E-Commerce web application where users can view, add, and manage products.
-It's built using React for the frontend and utilizes Redux for state management.
+This project is a E-Commerce web application where users can view, add, and manage products.
+The data can be add and fetched in real time and tackle to fetch information from API in Redux It's built using React for the frontend and utilizes Redux for state management.

 ## Features